 Renewable Energy Certificates

-Renewable energy certificates (RECs) refers to RECs that are sold, delivered, or purchased separately from electricity (commonly referred to as “unbundled”).
+Retail renewable energy certificates (RECs) refers to RECs that are sold, delivered, or purchased separately from electricity (commonly referred to as “unbundled”).
 They represent proof of renewable electricity delivered to the grid and represent the environmental effect of that renewable electricity to reduce the average grid emissions near the project that produced the RECs.
-An unbundled REC purchase provides no physical delivery of electricity to customers.
+A retail REC purchase provides no physical delivery of electricity to customers.
 The customer is purchasing its physical power from a separate entity than the one selling them the RECs.
 RECs are a marketable commodity that can be used for both by utilities and energy providers for compliance purposes and residential and non-residential consumers for voluntary purposes.

 Many states require utilities and other electric service providers to either generate green power themselves or purchase RECs that are used to meet the specific compliance requirements, such as state Renewable Portfolio Standards (RPS).
 The wholesale market price for RECs that are eligible to meet state RPS compliance requirements tend to be relatively expensive when compared to RECs that are ineligible due to resource type or geography.
 Pricing is ultimately driven by supply and demand, and state RPS policies most often create markets for eligible RECs with established procurement levels, timetables, geographic boundaries, and penalize non-compliance.
 These factors result in higher wholesale market prices for RECs that are eligible to be used for compliance claims by regulated entities.